US Star Pacific Wrecks Your donation today supports the next 15 years

 Memorials

-A memorial to the crew was built near the crash site outside Mackay, due to the efforts of the Mackay RSL and Robert Cutler.
+A memorial to the crew and passengers was built near the crash site outside Mackay, due to the efforts of the Mackay RSL and Robert Cutler.
 The memorial flies the American and Australian flag over the site.
 On special occasions, twenty state flags that represent the states of those who died are also flown.

 References